mobook/MO-book/pyomo_style_guide.md

 ## Workflows

-A typical development workflow comprises:
+A typical development workflow for Pyomo applications comprises:

 * Collection and pre-processing of representative application data.
 * Pyomo model development